The Laplace transform of the lognormal distribution: Introduction

-It is easy to see that the series (0.4) diverges for all $z\neq0$.
-The same result is obtained when applying the usual Mellin-Barnes approach to the integral expression that we will derive in Section 2; that is, deforming the vertical contour to pass to the left of the poles of the integrand.
-In the third section of this paper, we exploit the Mellin-Barnes integral expression and use knowledge of the gamma function to derive asymptotic series approximations for $\varphi$ that are valid for arguments in $\mathbb{C}\setminus(-\infty,0]$.
-The first approximation we present in Section 3 is a convergent series for which the error term is uniformly bounded on $\mathbb{C}\setminus(-\infty,0]$ by a constant that can be made arbitrarily small (by choice of a parameter).
-Furthermore, the approximation is asymptotic to $\varphi$ as the magnitude of the argument decreases to zero.
-The second approximation we present is a sum which is asymptotic to $\varphi$ as $\sigma\to\infty$.
+The first approximation we present in Section \ref{section4} is a convergent series for which the error term is uniformly bounded on $\C\setminus(-\infty,0]$ by a constant that can be made arbitrarily small (by choice of a parameter).
+Furthermore, the approximation is asymptotic to $\phi$ as the magnitude of the argument decreases to zero.
+The second approximation we present is a sum which improves as the parameter $\sigma\to\infty$.
 The terms of the series/sum are composed of expressions involving error functions and/or Hermite polynomials.
-The approximations are used to compute $\varphi$ for several real arguments and the results compared to the values obtained by way of numerical integration.
-In the last section, we discuss how one may use the analytic continuation of $\varphi$ to compute the density of a sum of independent lognormals via Laplace inversion.
+The approximations are used to compute $\phi$ for several real arguments and the results compared to the values obtained by way of numerical integration.

+In the last section, we discuss how one may use the analytic continuation of $\phi$ to compute the density of a sum of independent lognormals via Laplace inversion.
 By deforming the contour of the Bromwich integral to a Hankel contour, we obtain a real integral with an integrand which decays exponentially.
 The result is an integral which is easily evaluated numerically.